Earn a Bachelor's and a Master's in Less Time

-Students must earn 30 credits past the Bachelor of Science in Mechanical Engineering (BSME) to complete the requirements for the Master of Science in Mechanical Engineering (MSME); however, up to six credits taken as an undergraduate student can be applied toward both the BSME and MSME, so long as they are at the 4000 or 5000 level and satisfy the requirements for both degrees.
+Students must earn 30 credits past the Bachelor of Science in Mechanical Engineering (BSME) to complete the requirements for the Master of Science in Mechanical Engineering (MSME); however, up to six credits taken as an undergraduate student can be applied toward both the BSME and MSME, so long as they are at the 4000 or 5000 level, earned a grade of B or higher, and satisfy the requirements for both degrees.
 These six credits would typically be earned through technical electives and are independent of Senior Rule credits that may additionally count toward the MSME.

 Only students in good academic standing are eligible to enter the Mechanical Engineering Accelerated Master’s program.
 A student must have a cumulative GPA of at least 3.25 at the time the BSME is awarded.
 If the GPA is less than 3.25, a student may pursue the MSME via the normal pathway, which does not allow the six credits to be double-counted.

 - The detailed course and course-level requirements for the Thesis Option, Report Option, and Coursework-only Option are outlined on the Master of Science in Mechanical Engineering degree page.